-Doug Haughey was appointed to the Board in May 2013 and has served as Independent Lead Director since January 2015.
-In June 2022, he was appointed Chair of our Governance and Sustainability Committee (GSC) and also serves as member of our Human Resources Committee (HRC).
+Doug Haughey was appointed to the Board in 2013 and served as Independent Lead Director since 2015.
+In 2022, he was appointed Chair of our GSC and as member of our HRC.

-From August 2012 through May 2013, Mr. Haughey served as CEO of The Churchill Corporation, a TSX-listed commercial construction and industrial services company focused in Western Canada.
+From August 2012 through May 2013, Mr. Haughey served as CEO of The Churchill Corporation, a TSX listed commercial construction and industrial services company focused in Western Canada.
 From 2010 through to its successful sale to Pembina Pipeline Corporation in April 2012, he served as President & CEO of Provident Energy Ltd., a TSX-listed owner/operator of natural gas liquids midstream facilities.
 From 1999 through 2008, Mr. Haughey held several executive roles with Spectra Energy Corp. and predecessor companies, including President & CEO of TSX-listed Spectra Energy Income Fund.

 Mr. Haughey graduated with an MBA from the University of Calgary and a Bachelor of Business Administration from the University of Regina.
 He holds an ICD.D designation from the Institute of Corporate Directors.
-Mr. Haughey was recently recognized by the ICD with the 2022 ICD Fellowship Award
+Mr. Haughey was recognized by the ICD with the 2022 ICD Fellowship Award.

-Mr. Haughey is a corporate director and currently serves on the Board of Fortis Inc. and served as its Board Chairman (from 2016 to 2022).
+Mr. Haughey recently retired as a Board member of Fortis Inc. (2023) where he served as its Board Chairman (from 2016 to 2022).
 He previously served on the Board of FortisAlberta Inc. (2010 to 2016) including as chair (2013 to 2016).
 With over 35 years' experience in the energy industry, Mr. Haughey brings significant corporate governance, midstream, operations, energy marketing, executive compensation, and sustainability expertise to our Board.

-Independent Lead Director, Board of Directors, 7 of 7 (100%) Chair, GSC, 3 of 3 (100%)
+Independent Lead Director, Board of Directors, 6 of 6 (100%)

+Chair, GSC, 3 of 3 (100%)